sligocki/sligocki.github.io/_drafts/beeping-search.md

 tag: busy-beaver
 ---

-A few weeks ago, [I announced new Beeping Busy Beaver results]({% post_url 2022-02-17-bbb-5-2-search-results).
+A few weeks ago, [I announced new Beeping Busy Beaver results]({% post_url 2022-02-17-bbb-5-2-search-results%}).
 In this post, I'd like to explain a little bit about the process I'm using to do this search.
-I'm following roughly the same process that has been used to exhaustively search for standard Busy Beavers in the past with a few tweaks for the Beeping halt condition.
+I'm following roughly the same process that has been used to exhaustively search for standard Busy Beavers (see ex: Marxen and Buntrock, [*Attacking the Busy Beaver 5*](http://turbotm.de/~heiner/BB/mabu90.html)) in the past with a few tweaks for the Beeping halt condition.

 Beeping Busy Beavers are much more complicated that traditional Busy Beavers.
 In general it is undecidable to even detect that a Beeping Busy Beaver has already quasihalted!
 So the prospect of trying to actually prove any BBB values is quite daunting!
 My goal here is considerably humbler: simply to set a baseline, using existing Busy Beaver techniques, of which Turing Machines (TMs) we can conclusively categorize as Quasihalting and Infinite non-quasihalting and how many remain Unknown.